019 – Kokorozashi: A Personal Mission That Benefits Society

 The second student is Dr. Jose Fernandez Villasenor, who started a bio-interactive technology company in Silicon Valley, where he helps patients who had strokes with the virtual reality response.
 Villasenor uses virtual reality to facilitate rehabilitation.

-Tomoya shares that they conduct business plan contests for their students, where they provide the seed capital for the best business plans; this allows winning students to start their own business.
+Globis conducts business plan contests for their students, where they provide the seed capital for the best business plans.
+This allows winning students to start their own business.

 Technovate

-Nick and Tomoya talk about the term technovate.
-Tomoya explains that it is a word created by their founder, combining the word technology and innovate, because they offer a lot of technology or innovation-related courses.
-Many of their invested companies are in technology, and so the impact of technology is particularly visible, which is the reason why the institution offers technovate courses such as robotics and big data analysis.
+Technovate is a term coined by Globis’ founder, which combines the words technology and innovate, as they offer a lot of technology or innovation-related courses.
+Many of their invested companies are in technology, and so the impact of technology is particularly visible, thus, the institution offers technovate courses such as robotics and big data analysis.

 Kokorozashi and ikigai